Victoria Kent: Opposition to women's suffrage

 One of the most outstanding and controversial moments in Kent's personal and political life would be her opposition to women's suffrage before the Spanish Parliament in 1931, when she faced another feminist, Clara Campoamor, in a dialectical and significant battle on an issue that would have a great effect on the rights of women.
 She declared that Spanish women were not socially and politically prepared to vote.
 According to her, Spanish women were also heavily influenced by the Church and their vote would be conservative and harmful to the Republic.
 On the contrary, Campoamor defended that women had the right to vote, as she defended the equality of all human beings.
 After this debate, Kent lost her popularity and therefore did not take part in Parliament in the 1933 elections.
-Campoamor finally won the debate against Kent in 1933 and this allowed women to be able to vote by universal suffrage.
+Spanish women were granted universal suffrage in 1933.
 The 1933 elections were won by the right wing as it was united.

 Spanish Civil War

-Due to the outbreak of the Spanish Civil War, Kent was forced to go into exile like many other Republicans.
+Due to the outbreak of the Spanish Civil War in 1936, Kent was forced to go into exile like many other Republicans.
 As she was going into exile, she helped children whose fathers were soldiers about to be evacuated.
 She took refuge in Paris, and was named First Secretary of the Spanish Embassy in the capital so that she could continue taking care of refugee children.
 She was also responsible for the creation of shelters and nurseries for the same purpose.